 Our goal here at Credible is to give you the tools and confidence you need to improve your finances.
 Although we do promote products from our partner lenders, all opinions are our own.

 Interest rates on federal student loans owned by the government have been reduced to 0% through Sept.
-30, and borrowers have the option of suspending their payments for six months without accruing interest.
+30, and loan servicers have been instructed to place loans in administrative forbearance and stop collecting payments for six months.

 As long as the interest waiver is in effect: